productpeel/PEEL-SDK/README.md

 PRODUCTPEEL makes the PEEL SDK available to brands and retailers upon request.
 Our team can help with integration and customization needs that apply.

-It uses JavaScript and React, and can be easily integrated to native mobile apps to enhance your current review system, or as a complete mobile UI for social recommendations/reviews/feedback.
+It uses JavaScript and React, and can be easily integrated to native mobile apps to enhance your current review system, or as a complete mobile UI for user recommendations and social reviews.
 You will be able to capture and display interactive user generated videos, images, text in the form of personal recommendations/reviews/feedback.

 This introductory documentation provides a high level overview of the SDK and shows examples.
 You can contact us at info@productpeel.com to get access to the SDK.